 11. DECIDES that the Terms of Reference for the Financial Administration of the Convention contained in Annex 3 to Resolution 5.2 on Financial and budgetary matters are to be applied in their entirety to the 2026-2028 triennium;

-12. FURTHER DECIDES that a Subgroup on Finance will be established for the triennium and will operate under the aegis of the Standing Committee with the roles and responsibilities specified in Resolution VI.17 on Financial and budgetary matters, and will include one Standing Committee representative from each region of the Convention plus the immediately prior Chair of the Subgroup on Finance, as well as any other interested Contracting Parties, bearing in mind the desirability of equitable regional participation and the need to keep the group to a manageable size, and will designate one of its members as its Chair; and NOTES that travel support for eligible Contracting Parties to attend Subgroup meetings will be limited to the regional representatives of the Standing Committee;
+12. FURTHER DECIDES that a Subgroup on Finance will be established for the triennium and will operate under the aegis of the Standing Committee with the roles and responsibilities specified in Resolution VI.17 on Financial and budgetary matters, and will include one or two Standing Committee representative from each region of the Convention plus the immediately prior Chair of the Subgroup on Finance. and will designate one of its members as its Chair; and NOTES that travel support for eligible Contracting Parties to attend Subgroup meetings will be limited to the regional representatives of the Standing Committee;

+12 bis: FURTHER DECIDES that other interested Contracting Parties can participate as observers.

-13. NOTES that the budget for the 2026-2028 triennium includes a core element funded by contributions from Contracting Parties, and APPROVES the core budget for the 2026-2028 triennium as presented in Annex 1 of the present Resolution, to enable the implementation of the Fifth Strategic Plan of the Convention;
+13. NOTES that the budget for the 2026-2028 triennium includes a core element funded by contributions from Contracting Parties, and APPROVES the core budget for the 2026-2028 triennium as presented in Annex 1 of the present Resolution, to enable the implementation of the Fifth Strategic Plan of the Convention as well as other Resolutions and Standing Committee-decisions;

 14. DECIDES that the contribution of each Contracting Party to the core budget should be in accordance with the most recent scale of assessments for the contribution of Member States to the United Nations budget as approved by the UN General Assembly, except in the case of Contracting Parties which, in applying the UN scale of assessments, would make annual contributions to the Convention core budget of less than CHF 1,000, in which case the annual contribution is to be that amount;